BoringStocks/BoringStocks/README.md

 ## How are we getting the stocks information?
 We've decided to go the extra mile and make an in-house API, [StonkScraper](https://github.com/BoringStocks/StonkScraper).
 If you want to use it yourself or just want to see how it works, you can find it [here](https://github.com/BoringStocks/StonkScraper).

+## How is using the app?

+## Contributing
+Contributions are very welcome 🙌, feel free to share ideas 💭 or issue by creating a pull request 🛠.

+a do first principle